Alexa Dellanos Accentuates Her Ample Bust In Unzipped Red Bikini With Thong Bottoms

 "What a shot," one follower wrote.

-“Red is definitely your colour [sic],” another gushed.
+"Red is definitely your colour," another gushed.

 "So cute," a third social media user wrote.